Spotlight on Highline College

 Curriculum Forged by Industry, for Industry

-A recurring theme from the meeting was Highline’s deep connection to the employer community, primarily through a rigorous process called a DACUM (Developing A Curriculum).
+Highline’s deep connection to the employer community is exemplified in the use of DACUM (Developing A Curriculum).
+In this process, industry experts convene for day-long working sessions to scrutinize curriculum against industry requirements.
+They build a clear matrix of skills and abilities and ensure these are taught in the courses.
 Tanya Powers has been a key driver in the 7 or 8 DACUMs completed in the past few years.
-In the DACUM method, industry experts convene for day-long working sessions where they scrutinize curriculum against industry requirements.
-They build a clear matrix of skills and abilities and ensure these are taught in the courses.

-When asked how they gathered a willing group of DACUM participants, Tanya Powers described a recruiting effort that involved a lot of professional networking.
+When asked how they gathered a willing group of DACUM participants, Tanya Powers described a recruiting effort driven by professional networking.

 “The appeal worked.
 We plainly said, ‘We’re building your next generation of cyber workers.
 Help us.'” - Tanya Powers

 This direct approach attracted professionals from global companies like DocuSign and other multi-national corporations.
 They saw the near-term benefit of helping to grow a pool of candidates with skills ranging from cloud security and DevSecOps to penetration testing and incident response.
-Many of these employers stay connected with the college, and some have joined the board of advisors.
+Many of these employers stay connected with the college, some joining the board of advisors.

 Staying Ahead of the Curve: Artificial Intelligence (AI)